 It is our commitment to helping our clients in any complex situation they may find themselves in that has earned our lawyers the respect of our peers and others in the community.
 We do whatever it takes to achieve the best outcome for our clients.

-Our liquor liability lawyers are available to listen to your story and help you when you call us at (617) 523-6200.
+Our liquor liability lawyers are available to listen to your story and help you when you call us for a free consultation at (617) 523-6200.

 Well-Qualified & Accomplished Firm

 Nationally Recognized Super Lawyers®